iifl-logo

 Member Experience

-Member engagement is a high priority initiative as it provides opportunities to introduce members with latest offerings and curated experiences; share information on do-it-yourself tools such as our newly launched member website and mobile app; and driving referrals and upgrades.
-In 2023-24, the Company organised large number of Heart-to-Heart ("H2H") activities and Co_ee Meets — reaching out to over 13,000 members in the process.
-These resulted in a significant increase in upgrade revenues as well as referrals through the Happy Family Referral Program ("HFRP").
+Member engagement is a high priority area as it provides opportunities to introduce members with latest offerings and developments, address concerns, and driving referrals and upgrades In 2024-25, the Company organised large number of Heart-to-Heart ("H2H") activities.
+Coffee Meets and Feet-on-Street engagements — reaching out to about 11,000 members in the process.

-As noted above, all key operational metrics of effective member experience — be it referrals, product upgrades and collection have shown a healthy improvement during the year.
-Feedback received through internal feedback mechanisms as well as external surveys continues to be on an upward trajectory, reflecting the success of its member servicing efforts.
+All key operational metrics of effective member experience — be it turnaround times, referrals, product upgrades and collection have shown a healthy improvement during the year.
+Feedback received through internal feedback mechanisms as well as external surveys continues to be positive.

 Human Resources ("HR")

-MHRIL strives to ensure that its talent development and engagement practices successfully assess employee strengths, identify areas of development, augment skills through targeted L&D interventions and reward performance with opportunities for growth.
+MHRIL strives to ensure that its talent development and engagement practices successfully assess employee strengths, identify areas of development, augment skills through targeted learning and development ("L&D") interventions and reward performance with opportunities for growth.
+During the year, the company continued its commitment to nurturing talent and building capability across its workforce through structured learning pathways, cohort-based development programs and leadershipbuilding initiatives.
+Some of the key L&D initiatives undertaken in 2024-25 are presented below:

-Club Mahindra Executive Training programme for resorts aims at building homegrown team of best-in-class professionals following source-hire-train model for its unique and differentiated product offerings.
-Over the years, this 18-month intensive programme has been successfully providing a steady stream of trained managerial talent in resorts.
+• Club Mahindra Executive Training programme for resorts aims at building a team of best-in-class professionals following source-hire-train model for its unique and differentiated product offerings.
+Over the years, this 18-month intensive programme for hotel management graduates has been successfully providing a steady stream of trained managerial talent in resorts.

 Information Technology ("IT")